rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 Cloudiness_](https://blog.rackspace.com/explore-the-five-pillars-of-cloudiness).
 Modularizing your
 application can eliminate a single point of failure, and allows for significantly faster scaling if necessary.
-The following are some tips help you create a modular application:
+The following are some tips to help you create a modular application:

 - Decouple your database from your web and app servers.
 You can do this by using a cloud database, or by using a separate cloud server to run your